lanl/spiner/doc/sphinx/src/databox.rst

 .. cpp:function:: std::size_t DataBox::setPointer(char *src);

-sets the underlying tabulated data from the src pointer, which is assumed to be the right size and shape.
+sets the underlying tabulated data from the src pointer, which is assumed to be the right size and shape, and relocates the trailing grid-owned dynamic memory.
 This is useful for the deSerialize function (described below) and for building your own serialization/de-serialization routines in composite objects.
 The function

 .. cpp:function:: std::size_t DataBox::deSerialize(char *src);